 We focus only on publicly available data from official sources, such as speeches by government ministers, government guidance, and NHS planning documents.
 We only cover key policies or interventions in each area.
 And we don’t track media or expert commentary related to the pandemic and the government’s response (unless named officials are interviewed).
 More detail on scope and data sources we use can be found in the full tracker spreadsheets.

 Help us improve the tracker

+Inevitably, there will be speeches or policy guidance that we missed or chose not to include.
 Please email Phoebe Dunn from the Health Foundation's Policy team if you think anything is missing, incorrect, out of date, or could be improved.